vFf0621/Deep-Latent-Competition-v1/README.md

 ## The zip files included are the trained parameters.
 Files ending with 1 correspond to Dreamerv3, and with 2 correspond to LSTM-Dreamerv3
 ## Set-up
-Go to main.py, replace "fguan06" with your Wandb username.
+-Go to main.py, replace "fguan06" with your Wandb username.
+-Install the requirements.
+-Install the environment.
 ## Hardware Requirement

 CUDA GPU(s)